-This command lists the entire file directory for physical disc device address PP (default value is C6) on a list device whose logical unit is U. The following is the heading and format for the List printout.
+This command lists the entire file directory for physical disc device address PP (default is the value of DSC1) on a list device whose logical unit is U. The following is the heading and format for the List printout.
 Each file prints one line of data: